thenewobjective/thenewobjective.github.io/_posts/software-systems-engineering/2021-10-24-conways-law-and-consequences.md

 1. Assume that everyone on the project must know everything everyone else does
 2. Everyone writes down what they know (Bus Factor)
 3. What is written down is shared in one document, location, or tool
-4. Everyone refers to that centralized location instead of the the entire group
+4. Everyone refers to that centralized location instead of the entire group

 The resulting graph now looks like the following where the green node is the centralized documentation: